kredati/cin2999f21/syllabus.md

 * Writing and arguing with problems
 * Teaching questions & problems

-#### Program milestone: Qualifying Exam form must be filed with graduate office (includes drafts of special fields précis and lists)
+#### Program milestone, first week of December: Qualifying Exam form must be filed with graduate office (includes drafts of special fields précis and lists)

 #### Week 12, December 6: Introductions
 * Reread Booth et al., _Craft of Research_, ch.
 16, “Introductions and Conclusions”
+* Scott's paper

+"In-class visit": Scott makes you read his work and talk about it.

 Homework due:
 * Rewritten introduction